 I’ve always been envious of you.

-The inventors, the entrepreneurs, the start-uppers, the innovators.
+You inventors, entrepreneurs, start-uppers, innovators.

-The ones who find simple solutions to complex problems, who spot the gap in the market, who see and seize opportunities to do things differently.
+You who find simple solutions to complex problems, who spot the gap in the market, who see and seize opportunities to do things differently.

 But it’s not my gift.
 My brain just doesn’t work that way I guess.
 I was always better at writing about other people’s ideas than coming up with my own.